Cole City, Georgia

 Cole City is an extinct town in Dade County, in the U.S. state of Georgia.
 The GNIS classifies it as a populated place.
 A variant name was "Cole".

 History

 The Georgia General Assembly incorporated Cole City as a town in 1873, with municipal corporate limits extending in a 2 mi radius from the main entrance of the Dade Coal Company coal mine.
 The community was named after Colonel E. W. Cole.
-The town's charter was officially dissolved in 1995.
+The town's charter was officially dissolved in 1995 along with those of many other inactive Georgia municipalities.